Mountain Wren-Babbler

 About the Mountain Wren-Babbler

 The Mountain Wren-Babbler belongs to the family Pellorneidae, within the order Passeriformes.
-These birds typically live average 5 years, with a maximum of 7 years recorded..
+These birds typically live average 5-7 years, with longevity records in undisturbed habitats..

 How to Identify a Mountain Wren-Babbler